What to ExpectFellows will have an opportunity to work research questions in areas such as:

 - Experience with GPU, high-throughput, and/or distributed computing

-In addition to the application, applicants at later stages in the process will be required to submit the following documents:
+IDA is now accepting applications which must be received no later than January 29, 2021.
+In addition to the application, applicants at later stages in the process will be required to submit the required documents as listed in the job announcement.

 - Transcripts – unofficial transcript is acceptable for consideration, but an official transcript is needed before any offer of employment will be made